SvenMichaelKlose/tunix/src/contrib/small-c/BRANCHES.md

 Git repository branches
 =======================

-'master' is the only branch at the moment.
+'master' is the only long-term branch at the moment.